harendra-kumar/concise-haskell/syntax.rst

 ---------------------

 * case is the source of all conditions

+Branching in Haskell is defined using functions. it is not a basic building block but a function is. branching is inherent as part of a function definition.

+Branching and pattern matching go together because we always branch after and only after a pattern match.

 +-----------------------------------------------------------------------------+
 | Function definition in multiple equation (pattern matching) form.
 Each      |